 Toggle: English / Spanish

-Symptoms are caused by damage to affected organs, often the skin, heart, kidneys, and nervous system.
+Symptoms are caused by damage to affected organs.
+The skin, joints, muscle, gastrointestinal tract, heart, kidneys, and nervous system are often affected.

 If nerves are affected, you may have numbness, pain, burning, and weakness.
 Damage to the nervous system may cause strokes or seizures.

-For polyarteritis nodosa that is related to hepatitis, treatment may involve plasmapheresis and antiviral medicines.
+For polyarteritis nodosa related to hepatitis, treatment may involve plasmapheresis and antiviral medicines.

-Current treatments with steroids and other drugs that suppress the immune system (such as cyclophosphamide) can improve symptoms and the chance of long-term survival.
+Current treatments with steroids and other drugs that suppress the immune system (such as azathioprine or cyclophosphamide) can improve symptoms and the chance of long-term survival.

 The most serious complications usually involve the kidneys and gastrointestinal tract.

 Without treatment, the outlook is poor.

 Call your health care provider if you develop symptoms of this disorder.
 Early diagnosis and treatment may improve the chance of a good outcome.